boone891214/GaP/README.md

 # RigL-PyTorch with NVIDIA codebase

-An open source implementation of Google Research's paper: [Rigging the Lottery: Making All Tickets Winners](https://proceedings.mlr.press/v119/evci20a/evci20a.pdf) (RigL) in PyTorch with the [NVIDIA deep learning example codebase](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/Classification/ConvNets).
+An open source implementation of Google Research's paper: [Rigging the Lottery: Making All Tickets Winners](https://proceedings.mlr.press/v119/evci20a/evci20a.pdf) (RigL) in PyTorch with the [NVIDIA deep learning example codebase](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/Classification/ConvNets), which is fast and has better overall performance.

+The dynamic sparse training code is based on [this repo](https://github.com/nollied/rigl-torch), thanks to [nollied](https://github.com/nollied).

 This codebase is also used to reproduce the RigL results in the ICLR 2022 paper "[Effective Model Sparsification by Scheduled Grow-and-Prune Methods](https://openreview.net/pdf?id=xa6otUDdP2W)".
+The reported accuracy is also shown in the table below.

 ## Requirements